 MOD

-RESOLUTION 82 (Rev. Kigali, 2022)
+RESOLUTION 82 (Rev. Baku, 2025)

 Preserving and promoting multilingualism on the Internet for an inclusive information society

-The World Telecommunication Development Conference (Kigali, 2022),
+The World Telecommunication Development Conference (Baku, 2025),

 considering

-a) the provisions of Resolutions 101 and 102 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on Internet Protocol-based networks and ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;
+a) the provisions of Resolutions 101 and 102 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Internet Protocol-based networks and ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;

-b) Resolution 133 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the role of administrations of Member States in the management of internationalized (multilingual) domain names;
+b) Resolution 133 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the role of administrations of Member States in the management of internationalized (multilingual) domain names;

-c) Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the use of the six official languages of the Union on an equal footing;
+c) Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of the six official languages of the Union on an equal footing;

-d) Resolution 69 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly, on non-discriminatory access and use of Internet resources;
+d) Resolution 69 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly, on non-discriminatory access and use of Internet resources;

+e) Resolution 48 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly, on Internationalized (multilingual) domain names;

-e) Resolution 37 (Rev. Kigali, 2022) of this conference, on bridging the digital divide;
+f) Resolution 37 (Rev. Kigali, 2022) of this conference, on bridging the digital divide;

+g) Resolution 30 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on the role of the ITU Telecommunication Development Sector in implementing the outcomes of the World Summit on the Information Society and the 2030 Agenda for Sustainable Development;

-f) that the mission of the ITU Telecommunication Development Sector (ITU-D) falls within the more general framework of ITU's purposes, laid down in Article 1 of the ITU Constitution, and is formulated as follows: "The mission of the ITU Telecommunication Development Sector (ITU-D) shall be to foster international cooperation and solidarity in the delivery of technical assistance and in the creation, development and improvement of telecommunication/information and communication technology (ICT) equipment and networks in developing countries.
+h) that the mission of the ITU Telecommunication Development Sector (ITU-D) falls within the more general framework of ITU's purposes, laid down in Article 1 of the ITU Constitution, and is formulated as follows: "The mission of the ITU Telecommunication Development Sector (ITU-D) shall be to foster international cooperation and solidarity in the delivery of technical assistance and in the creation, development and improvement of telecommunication/information and communication technology (ICT) equipment and networks in developing countries.
 ITU-D is required to discharge the Union's dual responsibility as a United Nations specialized agency and executing agency for implementing projects under the United Nations development system or other funding arrangements, so as to facilitate and enhance telecommunication/ICT development by offering, organizing and coordinating technical cooperation and assistance activities",

 recalling